obniz/obniz/doc/connection.md

 ```

-If the param `auto_connect` is false, it try only once.
+If the param `auto_connect` is set as false, it will try to connect only once and, if unsuccessful, return false.

 ```javascript
 var obniz = new Obniz('1234-5678',{auto_connect: false});